Pinterest for Business Tips

 You need a blog.
 Blogging is critical to your success.
 If you have a new business you need to focus on building trust first.
 Building trust doesn’t happen overnight.

 Blogging has been identified as one of the best ways to attract new customers.
 57%of companies with a blog have acquired a customer from their blog, which means if you blog more, you’ll get more customers.

 I still continue to blog today even as a recognized Pinterest expert.
 I never rest on my laurels.

 You must set up a method to collect payment for your products and services.
-I use PayPal because it is reputable, trustworthy and easy to use.
+I use PayPal and Stripe because it is reputable, trustworthy and easy to use.
 There are many options on the market.

 If you get confused or have questions with PayPal, there is a contact number to call for help.
 I have always found PayPal helpful but there are many other options for you to explore.
 Searching terms such as “alternatives to PayPal” will get you started.